hapijs/joi/API.md

 ### `boolean`

-Generates a schema object that matches a boolean data type (as well as the strings 'true', 'false', 'yes', 'no', 'on' or 'off').
+Generates a schema object that matches a boolean data type (as well as the strings 'true', 'false', 'yes', 'no', 'on', 'off', 1, 0, '1', or '0').
 Can also be called via `bool()`.

 Supports the same methods of the [`any()`](#any) type.